Important Facts on Fertility and Pregnancy

 Studies have shown that UFE can restore fertility in a significant percentage of women with uterine fibroids.3 One study, which enrolled 359 women, found that roughly 40% of the patients become pregnant following UFE, some more than once, for a total of 150 live births in the 2 years following UFE treatment.
 For 85% of the women, it was their first pregnancy.
 Nearly 30% of the women conceived spontaneously within one year of the UFE procedure.
 Almost 80% had resolution of fibroid-related symptoms.3

 Other studies have found that women who undergo uterine fibroid embolization have a subsequent fertility rate of 58%, which is marginally superior to the 57% fertility rate achieved with myomectomy (surgical removal of fibroids).9 It is worth noting, however, that UFE is a considerably less invasive option compared to myomectomy.
-Also, myomectomy is not always possible or effective and can result in major complications, including hysterectomy (surgical removal of the uterus).3
+Also, myomectomy is not always possible or effective and can result in major complications, including hysterectomy (surgical removal of the uterus).3 This can occur when a uterus contains numerous (10+) fibroids, as this becomes a more complex and difficult surgery with greater blood loss.
+Often times not all of the fibroids can be removed in this setting either, which can cause persistent fertility issues.

-In women who undergo UFE, problems during pregnancy and delivery are no more common than in healthy women without fibroids.5 However, UFE is sometimes implicated in complications such as miscarriage, low birth weight, and prematurity, although these are extremely rare.4
+In women who undergo UFE, problems during pregnancy and delivery are no more common than in healthy women without fibroids.5 However, UFE is sometimes implicated in complications such as miscarriage, low birth weight, and prematurity, although these are extremely rare.4 In the experienced hands patients have preserved uterine function and blood flow.

 As noted, pregnant women are at risk of complications due to fibroids.
 The risk of needing a C-section is 6 times higher in women with fibroids.6 Uterine fibroids can lead to miscarriage, breech baby, failure of labor to progress, and preterm labor.
 The risk of pregnancy loss is higher with submucosal and intramural fibroids.2 Larger fibroids (more than 3 cm in size) are associated with a higher risk of pregnancy complications.2 Women who are contemplating pregnancy can reduce these risks by getting treatment for their fibroids with uterine fibroid embolization.